Academic Policies & Standards

 Year Classifications & Credit Hours

-Freshman: 0-29 credit hours
+- Freshman: 0-29 credit hours

-Sophomore: 30-59 credit hours
+- Sophomore: 30-59 credit hours

-Junior: 60-89 credit hours
+- Junior: 60-89 credit hours

-Senior: 90 or more credit hours
+- Senior: 90 or more credit hours

 Grading Policies

-Grades are determined by instructors, based upon measures determined by the instructor and department and may include: evaluation of responses, written exercises and examinations, performance exercises and examinations, classroom/laboratory contributions, mastery of pertinent skills, etc. The letter grade “A” is an exceptional grade indicating superior achievement; “B” is a grade indicating commendable mastery; “C” indicates satisfactory mastery and is considered an average grade; “D” indicates substandard progress and insufficient evidence of ability to succeed in sequential courses; “E” (failing) indicates inadequate mastery of pertinent skills or repeated absences from class.
+Grades are assigned by instructors, based upon measures determined by the instructor and department, and may include: evaluation of responses, written exercises and examinations, performance exercises and examinations, classroom/laboratory contributions, mastery of pertinent skills, etc. The letter grade “A” is an exceptional grade indicating superior achievement; “B” is a grade indicating commendable mastery; “C” indicates satisfactory mastery and is considered an average grade; “D” indicates substandard progress and insufficient evidence of ability to succeed in sequential courses; “E” (failing) indicates inadequate mastery of pertinent skills or repeated absences from class.

 The following table indicates each grade variant and the equivalent grade points for that variation.